Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Introduction

 \section{Introduction}

-Graphs are fundamental structures that model relationships in various domains, from social networks and molecular structures to transportation systems and neural networks.
-The ability to generate realistic and diverse graphs is crucial in many applications, such as drug discovery~\citep{liu2018moleculevae,vignac2023digress}, network simulation~\citep{yu2019traffic}, and protein design~\citep{ingraham2019proteingraphgen}.
+Graphs are fundamental structures that model relational data in various domains, from social networks and molecular structures to transportation systems and neural architectures.
+The ability to generate realistic and diverse graphs therefore holds great promise in many applications, such as drug discovery~\citep{liu2018moleculevae,vignac2023digress}, network simulation~\citep{yu2019traffic}, and protein design~\citep{ingraham2019proteingraphgen}.
 The space of drug-like molecules and protein conformations is, for practical purposes, infinite, limiting the effectiveness of in-silico screening of existing libraries~\citep{polishchuk2013chemicalspace,Levinthal1969HowTF}.
-Consequently, high-throughput graph generation---the task of efficiently creating new graphs that faithfully emulate properties similar to those observed in a given domain---has thus emerged as a critical challenge in machine learning and generative artificial intelligence~\citep{gangwal2024generative,grisoni2021combining}.
+Consequently, high-throughput graph generation---the task of efficiently creating new graphs that faithfully emulate properties similar to those observed in a given domain---is thus emerging as a critical challenge in machine learning and generative artificial intelligence.

 Recent deep learning-based approaches, particularly autoregressive~\citep{you2018graphrnn,lia2019gran,kong2023grapharm} and diffusion models~\citep{vignac2023digress,bergmeister2024efficientscalable}, have shown promise in generating increasingly realistic graphs.
 However, many current diffusion-based approaches rely on iterative refinement processes involving a large number of steps.
-This computational burden hinders their potential for high-throughput applications~\citep{Gentile2022virtualscreening,gomesbobarelli2016ledscreening,polishchuk2013chemicalspace}.
+This computational burden may hinder their potential for high-throughput applications~\citep{Gentile2022virtualscreening,gomesbobarelli2016ledscreening}.
 While autoregressive models are more efficient during inference, they have underperformed in terms of generation quality.
 Moreover, they might be susceptible to exposure bias~\citep{ranzato2016sequencelevel}, where performance deteriorates as errors accumulate during sampling and a train-test discrepancy consequently arises.